Destiny of Spirits

-Destiny of Spirits was a free-to-play online social strategy game with role-playing elements for the PlayStation Vita, developed jointly by Japan Studio and Q Entertainment for Sony Computer Entertainment.
+Destiny of Spirits was a free-to-play role-playing video game developed by Japan Studio and Q Entertainment and published by Sony Computer Entertainment for the PlayStation Vita.
 The game was divided into three online regions, Asia, the Americas, and Europe, each with a separate server.
 The game's servers were closed down on June 30, 2015, following an announcement made a few months prior.

 Development

 The game was announced during a pre-E3 live show in 2013.
 The worldwide closed beta test for the game took place during October 2013, when codes were handed out to subscribers of PlayStation Plus.
 Following the closure of the test, improvements were made to the game and shortcomings identified by players were addressed.
 The game is available in Japanese, English, and Traditional Chinese.

 The game features special collaboration spirits, including Kat from Gravity Rush, and Sony mascot Toro.
 The game features voice acting from Kana Hanazawa and president of SCE Worldwide Studios Shuhei Yoshida.
 Artists involved in creating the spirit art for the game include Shunsuke Saito and VOFAN.

 In March 2015, Sony announced that the game would no longer be available for both new players and existing players on June 30, 2015.
 While not providing reasons regarding the cancellation of the game, Sony had revealed that the game had been downloaded by more than 1 million people.